perfalcon/RoboND-Perception-P2-Project/writeup.md

       Then pass the pick position, object name, the arm to be used, the place postion  to function to generate the instructions in .yaml file and save the file .

- Picture of World1, 2 and 3 objects after the detection:
+ Pictures of World 1, 2 and 3 objects after the detection:

 | World 1  |   World 2    | World 3   |
 |----------|:------------:|-----------|